marzwick/DemoSite/site/src/design.md

 ### Bloom's Taxonomy

-Bloom's Taxonomy is a framework for categorizing educational goals, objectives and assessment by levels of cognitive complexity and specificity (Bloom, 1959) `TODO what is this citation?`.
+Bloom's Taxonomy is a framework for categorizing educational goals, objectives and assessment by levels of cognitive complexity and specificity (Bloom, 1959).

 Since its development, it has become a widely used tool for designing and assessing instruction.
-The taxonomy consists of six levels, where each level builds upon the prior (McNulty 2019) `TODO what is this citation?`.
+The taxonomy consists of six levels, where each level builds upon the prior (McNulty 2019):

 1. **Remember:** Can the learner create a new product or point of view?
 Action verbs: assemble, construct, create, design, develop, forumlate, write
 2. **Comprehend:** Can the learner justify a stand or decision?
 Action verbs: appraise, argue, defend, judge, select, support, value, evaluate